Dana Altman: Oregon

 In 2013 Oregon earned its first NCAA tournament bid under Dana Altman.
 This run ended in the sweet sixteen.
 Oregon continued this success, making the NCAA tournament in 2014 and 2015.
 Both the 2013–14 and 2014–15 seasons ended in the round of 32.

 On March 13, 2016, Oregon earned its first #1 seed in the NCAA tournament in program history thanks to winning the Pac-12 regular season and conference tournament titles.

 On February 28, 2024, Altman hit 750 career wins in a 78–71 win over rival Oregon State.

 On March 26, 2016, the Oregon Ducks lost, as a #1 seed in the Elite Eight to the #2 seeded Oklahoma Sooners due in large part to a lights out shooting performance by Buddy Hield.

 On November 11, 2016, Oregon and Altman agreed on a seven-year contract extension that will keep him in Eugene through the 2022–2023 season.

 On March 25, 2017, Altman led the #3 seeded Ducks to their first Final Four in 78 years with a 74–60 upset over #1 seed Kansas in Kansas City.
 This was Altman's first Final Four appearance.
 Oregon would go on to lose in the Final Four to end what was considered a massively successful season for Altman and the Ducks.

 On November 17, 2017, Altman won his 600th career Division I game in a 114–56 Ducks win over Alabama State.

 On March 14, 2019, Oregon and Altman agreed on a three-year contract extension that will keep him in Eugene through the 2025–2026 season.
 Two weeks later, Altman notched his 235th win at Oregon with a victory over UC Irvine in the second round of the NCAA Tournament, tying Ernie Kent as the winningest coach in school history.
 He broke the record with Oregon's first win of the following season, over Fresno State on November 5, 2019.

 Personal life

 Altman was born in Wilber, Nebraska.
 He and his wife Reva have four children.
 Altman, who had been an Eagle Scout in the Boy Scouts of America, received a Distinguished Eagle Scout Award in 2008.

+Controversies

+Altman has had issues in his least two instances at his time in Oregon regarding alleged cases of sexual assault perpetrated by players under his watch.
+The first instance was Brandon Austin, who was recruited from Providence College by Altman, despite the coach knowing about Austin's previous suspension from that institution due to allegations of sexual assault.
+Austin would be accused of rape in 2014 while a player on the team, and while no charges were filed, the accuser would settle a suit with the University for $800,000.
+Another player, Kavell Bigby-Williams, played the 2016-17 season while under investigation for sexual assault at his previous institution, with the charges later being dropped.